jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.013.png)

-might be used to indicate, that a symbol would be not accessible from the outside, or __Private__.
+might be used to indicate, that a symbol might be not accessible from the outside, or __Private__.

 Here is how it might look when connected to a symbol:

 ![](images/Basic%20Diagram%20Elements.027.png)

-A cross mark might be left out, if the choice is made that the absence of a straight mark might imply it would be __Private__ already, but there could be different ideas about that.
+A cross mark might be left out, if the choice is made that the absence of a straight mark might imply it might be __Private__ already, but there could be different ideas about that.

 ### Triangular Mark